 The only furniture inside were large plastic and metal tables the men used to iron.
 They handled the clothing as though they were Jesus’s original vestments.

 In fact, that’s not too far off the mark.
 I was later told that this ceremony was unique to this month; the clothes are those of John the Baptist, to be paraded on his special day.

 Processions of people passed.
 Some held wooden goblets of burning copal that made me sleepy.
 One of the women had a hen nestled under her arm.

 It was only after my rendez-vous with my guide that the pieces of the puzzle came together.
 As a group beside us knelt among the pine needles and poured themselves copious glasses of beer, my guide enlightened me on the church’s idiosyncrasies.

 The pine needles on the floor hark back to a time when the Mayans performed sacred rituals in their natural environment, inside caves and in forests.
-The sacrificed animals and eggs, and the Coca Cola, relate to a spiritual cleansing practice.
+The sacrificed animals, eggs, and the Coca-Cola relate to a spiritual cleansing practice.

 Chamula cleansing practice

-My guide explained all this and far more to me in unimposing whispers over the popping of fireworks outside and the instrumental music dominating inside the church.
+My guide explained all this and far more to me in unimposing whispers over the popping of fireworks outside and the instrumental music dominating the church interior.

 I took one last look around me, trying to imprint the details of this place on my mind.
 The locals hummed conversations, their rustic faces lit up by dancing candlelight.

 And then another procession passed, obscuring my view with smokey copal incense, and I turned to leave that intimate cultural display behind.